sysflowdev/coding-standards/php.md

 <a name="namespacing"></a>
 ## Namespacing

-Modularizing your code into pseudo packages.
+Modularizing your code into pseudo packages (&quot;package by feature instead of layer&quot;).

 **Examples (Holiday)**
 - Sysflow/Holiday/Commands